jethrojones/website/_notes/Sponsored Podcast Episode.md

 * **Release‑date control & evergreen hosting** — you decide when the episode drops for maximum impact.
 * **Post‑campaign analytics report** covering downloads and social impressions.

-Total Package Value: $10,000 All‑inclusive, no hidden fees.
+All‑inclusive price, no hidden fees.

 A quick breakdown of what happens once you claim a slot: